 * * *

-For now there is no bridge.
-A small road lined with shops leads under the incomplete bridge and south along the Moei for a few hundred meters, to a dusty construction site where a new embankment for the river is underway.
-A tiny crooked pier a few planks wide reaches out about a quarter of the way across the river.
-A wooden boat goes back and forth from there to the muddy bank on the Burma side, while those who can't or won't pay the fare simply wade across, carrying goods on their heads.
-Little kids, old women, nobody is stopping them.
-The Burmese village on the other side looks nice enough.
+For the time being there was no bridge.
+A small road lined with shops led under the incomplete bridge and south along the Moei for a few hundred meters, to a dusty construction site where a new embankment for the river was underway.
+A tiny crooked pier a few planks wide reached out about a quarter of the way across the river.
+A wooden boat went back and forth from there to the muddy bank on the Burma side, while those who couldn't or wouldn't pay the fare simply waded across, carrying goods on their heads.
+Little kids, old women, nobody was stopping them.
+The Burmese village on the other side looked nice enough.

 * * *